Nikkei powers to 27-year peak on weaker yen, earnings hopes; regional stocks up

 "Over the last couple of months, dollar strength and equities haven't gone hand in hand, but I think because of the Fed move we've seen that change in dynamic," he said.

-Australian shares <.AXJO> rose 0.7 percent, while Seoul's Kospi <.HS11> gave up ground, falling 0.7 percent after hitting three-month highs on Thursday.
+Australian shares rose 0.7 percent, while Seoul's Kospi gave up ground, falling 0.7 percent after hitting three-month highs on Thursday.

 S&P E-mini futures crept higher on Friday to 2,921.25 after gains on Wall Street overnight.